padajar/padajar.github.io/_pages/economics.md

 works in progress (with drafts)
 : **Identifying and Nurturing Math Talent: Evidence from Tamil Nadu** ([AEA pre-registry](https://www.socialscienceregistry.org/trials/14090))
-: In some joint work with Esther Duflo, Glenn Ellison, Sara Ellison, and Harini Kannan, we’re running RCT that offers 1,600 gifted 7th-grade students in Tamil Nadu an online self-paced pre-algebra class from [AoPS](https://artofproblemsolving.com/).
-Currently starting phase 2, and should have a draft describing phase 1 soon!
-(Presented at the [NBER Economics of Talent conference](https://www.nber.org/conferences/economics-talent-meeting-fall-2025).)
+: In some joint work with Esther Duflo, Glenn Ellison, Sara Ellison, and Harini Kannan, we’re running an RCT with 2,400 gifted 7th-grade students in Tamil Nadu and an online self-paced pre-algebra class from [AoPS](https://artofproblemsolving.com/).
+We’re currently in the middle of Phase 2, and are excited to see the long-term effects.
+Presented at the [NBER Economics of Talent Meeting (Fall 2025)](https://www.nber.org/conferences/economics-talent-meeting-fall-2025), [NBER Economics of Education Meeting (Spring 2026)](https://www.nber.org/conferences/economics-education-program-meeting-spring-2026).
 : *Abstract.
 This paper presents evidence from a randomized controlled trial designed to test how to best identify and support gifted students from disadvantaged backgrounds.
 To do so, we offered access to an advanced online prealgebra course and an internet-enabled tablet to 7th-grade public-school students from Tamil Nadu, whom we identified as having high potential using several alternative strategies.
 Our primary finding is that we were able to successfully identify students who succeeded in challenging coursework originally designed as enrichment material for students with much stronger math preparation.
 We randomly assigned identification methods, which allowed us to investigate their relative effectiveness.
 We find that the combination of existing administrative scores and engagement with a extract of the textbook distributed as a physical booklet best predict engagement and success with the course material.
 We additionally cross-randomized treatments to evaluate program design (including group and individual tutoring, incentives for students, access to computer labs), and find that the simplest-to-scale version without tutoring led to the highest engagement.*
+:
 : **School-House Shocks: The Effect of Neighborhood-based School Assignment Policies on Intracity Migration** : My second-year paper!
 I'd love to improve on these estimates using individual-level housing data, though this seems difficult to acquire.
 : *Abstract:* Affirmative action policies based on geographic characteristics are potentially manipulable by families who move in response to the policy, undermining policy goals and hurting families who the policy is intended to help.
 I test whether these channel have significant impacts in Chicago, where admissions to selective high schools depend on the demographics of a students’ neighborhood.
 Using data from Chicago Public Schools and the Cook County Assessor’s office, I find no effects of marginal tier assignment on short-term migration of families or long-term housing prices.

 works in progress (as in, actually in progress)
-: **No Strings Attached: Unraveling in the UK College Admissions System** : There are *so* many interesting institutional features here.
-In some joint work with [Nagisa Tadjfar](https://economics.mit.edu/people/phd-students/nagisa-tadjfar) and [Kartik Vira](https://economics.mit.edu/people/phd-students/kartikeya-vira), we’re doing a deep dive into the market design of this system.
-Stay tuned :eyes:
+: **No Strings Attached: Unraveling in the UK College Admissions System** : There are *so* many interesting institutional features about uni applications in the UK.
+In some joint work with [Nagisa Tadjfar](https://economics.mit.edu/people/phd-students/nagisa-tadjfar) and [Kartik Vira](https://economics.mit.edu/people/phd-students/kartikeya-vira), we’re doing a deep dive into the market design of this system​.
+Draft coming this summer — stay tuned!
+: *Abstract: Competition for talent can cause labor market unraveling, where institutions create inefficient matches by extending offers before candidate ability is fully revealed.
+We study the impacts of early offers in the UK college admissions system on college sorting and match quality.
+We build a theoretical model of student and university choices, generating predictions about the resulting match which we validate empirically in this setting.
+On the supply side, universities that give early offers are less selective and have more competitors giving early offers: at baseline, these universities admitted students who scored 28 percentiles lower on their high school standardized tests, and when a university’s applicants receive one additional early offer from competitors, the university is 13.7pp more likely to use unconditional offers.
+On the demand side, exposure to early offers increases students’ likelihood of attending university when they leave high school, but not in the long-run: students are 1.5pp more likely to start university at age 18, but 1.1pp less likely to start at 19, with no long-term effects on university matriculation.
+This shift into earlier enrollment is concentrated towards middle-tercile universities at age 18, and away from universities of all terciles at age 19.
+Students exposed to early offers additionally see no impacts on their long-term degree completion or earnings.
+On net, the welfare impacts of these early offers depend on the relative importance of match quality and students’ outside options.*
 :
-: **Chicago’s school assignment system**
+: **Chicago’s charters + school assignment system**
 : How well does it improve access?
 Are there alternative designs that could also work?
-These questions are a lot more pertinent given last year’s affirmative action ruling by the Supreme Court, and even more relevant given CPS’s recent interest in [neighborhood schools](https://www.cpsboe.org/content/documents/23-1214-rs3.pdf).
-As a [Blueprint Labs](https://blueprintlabs.mit.edu/) research associate, I’m also leading some work on Chicago’s charter schools — lots in progress!
+These questions are a lot more pertinent given *SFFA vs. Harvard*, and even more relevant given CPS’s recent interest in [neighborhood schools](https://www.cpsboe.org/content/documents/23-1214-rs3.pdf).
+As a [Blueprint Labs](https://blueprintlabs.mit.edu/) research associate, I’m also leading some work on Chicago’s charter schools, with a particular focus on the Noble Network of Charter Schools.

 works in “progress” (just thinking about ‘em for now) : iterations on [MDRD1](https://onlinelibrary.wiley.com/doi/abs/10.3982/ECTA13925) and [MDRD2](https://onlinelibrary.wiley.com/doi/full/10.3982/ECTA17125)